 Sophisticated scheduling algorithms can exploit diversity in the network and increase so the system performance.
 The Round Robin (RR) scheduler assigns the available resources to the scheduled user, one after the other.
 In contrast the PF scheduler selectively schedules the users at good channel conditions.
 In doing so it exploits already to a certain degree the system diversity.
-As consequence there is less diversity left to be harvested compared to a system using simple RR scheduler.
-Table II shows the system performance for networks working with PF and RR scheduler.
-An overall better performance for network using PF than that applying RR scheduler can be observed.
-The splitting gain, as stated w.r.t. to the performance of the system using corresponding scheduler, is lower for the case of PF scheduler.
+As a consequence there is less diversity left to be harvested compared to a system using a simple RR scheduler.
+Table II shows the mean, edge and peak user throughput (TP) for networks working with PF and RR scheduler in a macro environement with an ASD = $8^{\circ}$ .
+An overall better performance for networks using PF than that applying RR schedulers can be observed.
+In contrast to this the splitting gain, as stated w.r.t. to the performance of the 3 sector system using the same scheduler type is lower for the case of PF scheduler.